openaq/openaq-info/FAQ.md

 **5. How is OpenAQ funded?**

-You can see our current list of partners and sponsors [here](https://openaq.org/#/about?_k=0niwqz) (bottom of the page).
-We generally rely on a combination of government, private-sector, and non-profit/foundation grants in the open data, air quality and general environmental and public health spaces.
+OpenAQ relies on a combination of government, private-sector, and non-profit/foundation grants in the open data, air quality and general environmental and public health spaces.

 We seek to partner with organizations that are interested in fostering air quality awareness and actions around the world.
 We also expect large organizations that use the OpenAQ platform to find a way to give back to our community for the sustainability of our system.
 If your organization is interested in sponsoring our work or collaborating in some way, please let us know (info@openaq.org).

-We also are exploring and will be accepting individual donations as part of GivingTuesday as a start (See #7 below).
+We also accept individual donations.
 We are always on the lookout for partnerships (of all types) to help us sustain and expand what our community is doing.

 <a name="whyfund"/>

 **6. Why does OpenAQ require funding, anyway?**

-We're a pretty bare-bones operation, but we do need funds to a) fetch, store, and serve out all these data, b) host            workshops around the world, c) pay our three full-time staff members, d) contract out services for cool enhancements that        make the data easier and just keep the system working, and e) a small bit of organizational-upkeep costs.
+OpenAQ needs funds to a) fetch, store, and serve out all these data, b) keep the system in tip-top shape and develop cool enhancements that make the data easier to use, c) convene air quality enthusiasts around the world and lead an annual Community Ambassador program that trains up-and-coming air quality leaders, d) pay our four full-time staff members, and e) cover a small bit of organizational-upkeep costs.

-We're also looking with an eye to the future.
-We want to scale what we're doing to include more data-source types (we're looking at you, low-cost sensors), hold more workshops, and possibly even fund open air quality projects in places that need them most.

 <a name="donate"/>